 - Meet the following income standards.

-NVC PROMISE Program - The Napa Valley College (NVC) Promise is a program available to eligible full-time, first-time freshmen students, regardless of family income, who attend Napa Valley College in their first year after high school graduation.
+NVC PROMISE Program - The Napa Valley College (NVC) Promise is now a 2 year program available to eligible full-time, first-time freshmen students, regardless of family income, who attend Napa Valley College in their first year after high school graduation and second year students who attend a California Community College full-time during the previous academic year.
 Students who attended college as a high school student (dual-enrolled) are considered to be first-time college freshmen after high school graduation and are eligible for this program.

-The NVC Promise provides the following benefits for the first year:
+The NVC Promise provides the following benefits for the first and second year: